El Paredón Surf Guide

 Surf Camps and Classes in El Paredón

-There are plenty of places to rent surfboards in El Paredón, and you’ll find people offering classes.
-As far as schools or camps go, we recommend working with Ryan Croteau.
-Ryan is a traveling surf coach who has spent a bunch of time in Guatemala and is connected with the community.
+• Ryan Croteau - Ryan is a traveling surf coach who has spent a bunch of time in Guatemala and is connected with the community.
 He works with Buena Vista Surf Hotel to create a surf camp that is super focused and attentive.
 Give it a look!
+We actually ran into him while in El Paredón.
+Super nice guy.

 Be sure to check out our Resources page for tips on traveling, spending money, support, and more.